 Senator Pat Spearman

-Senator and Pastor Pat Spearman is a Politician, Cleric, and Veteran.
-A groundbreaking figure, Senator Pat Spearman is the first openly lesbian member of the Nevada Legislature, having been elected in 2012.
-Known for her strong advocacy for LGBTQ+ rights and social justice, she has also introduced significant legislation to achieve equal pay for women, to support veterans, and to kick off the modern fight to make the Equal Rights Amendment the 28th Amendment to the U.S. Constitution.
-As a retired U.S. Army Lieutenant Colonel with 29 years of service, Pat combines her military experience with her commitment to public service, focusing on issues that affect vulnerable populations.
-Dr. Spearman holds multiple degrees, including a Bachelor of Science in Political Science and a Doctorate in Business Administration, and remains active in various legislative committees that address crucial issues, such as healthcare, labor, and veterans’ affairs.
+Senator Pat Spearman is a Politician, Cleric, Pastor, and Veteran.
+Sen. Spearman is the first openly lesbian member of the Nevada Legislature.
+Elected in 2012, she is known for her strong advocacy for LGBTQ+ rights and social justice.
+She has introduced significant legislation to achieve equal pay for women, support veterans, and kick off the modern fight to make the Equal Rights Amendment the 28th Amendment to the U.S. Constitution.
+As a retired U.S. Army Lieutenant Colonel with nearly 30 years of service, Senator Spearman combines her military experience with her commitment to public service, focusing on issues that affect vulnerable populations.
+Senator Spearman earned a Bachelor of Science in Political Science and a Doctorate in Business Administration.
+She remains active in various legislative committees that address crucial issues, such as healthcare, labor, and veterans’ affairs.

 Rosalyn Taylor O’Neale

-Rosalyn Taylor O’Neale is a Speaker, Author, and a groundbreaking leader in corporate diversity, equity, and inclusion.
-She has over 46 years of experience promoting corporate environments, prioritizing equity and cultural understanding.
+Rosalyn Taylor O’Neale is a Speaker, Author, and a corporate diversity, equity, and inclusion leader.
+She has nearly 50 years of experience promoting corporate environments, prioritizing equity and cultural understanding.
 As the former Chief Diversity and Inclusion Officer at Campbell Soup Company, MTV Network, and in a similar role at what is now Hewlett-Packard, she implemented pioneering strategies that set benchmarks for inclusive practices in the corporate sector.
 Rosalyn founded her consulting firm, the R. T. O’Neale Group, where she advises organizations on developing and executing effective Diversity, Equity, and Inclusion initiatives.
 Her extensive speaking engagements and workshops have educated audiences on the importance of intersectional awareness in race, culture, and sexual orientation.
 Recognized as one of the Top 100 Most Influential Blacks in Corporate America, Top Executives in Diversity, 100 Top Executives in America, and the Top 100 Most Influential LGBT People, Rosalyn continues to advocate for equity and justice within corporate spaces.

 Ruby Sales